mono/website/community/google-summer-of-code/projects.md

 **Deliverables**: Make debug functions crash safe.
 Expand support for nursery canaries.

 **Mentors:** Vlad Brezae

+### Implement Reflection.Emit Save support using ikvm.reflect.

+**Complexity:** Medium

+Currently, the support for saving assemblies when using Reflection.Emit is implemented in the runtime using C code that directly fills mono runtime metadata.
+Since this code is rarely used nowadays, and it duplicates the well maintained IKVM.reflect, this task should reimplement this functionality by using IKVM.reflect to generate a byte blob which then can be passed to the runtime (e.g. as a method implementation) instead of directly populating internal runtime types.

+This would make the runtime smaller by removing error prone C code, etc.

+One approach is to implement System.Reflection.Emit.AssemblyBuilder.Save () by traversing the SRE objects and convert them into IKVM.Reflect objects and then use the IKVM.reflect AssemblyBuilder.Save to write the assembly to disk.

+Additionally, this is an opportunity to expand our System.Reflection.Emit test suite.

+**Mentors:** Aleksey Kliger

 ### Make sgen's binary protocol a general purpose runtime tool